javers/javers.github.io/features.md

 in dedicated tables or collections within your application database.
 This gives you full access to historical data for auditing, debugging, and compliance

-### Database-Independent Audit Model
+<h3 id="database-Independent-Audit-Model">Database-Independent Audit Model</h3>

 JaVers offers a database-agnostic approach to data auditing based on the [`JaversRepository`]({{ site.github_core_main_url }}org/javers/repository/api/JaversRepository.java) abstraction.

+*   **Supported Databases:** JaVers supports MongoDB and the following SQL databases: Oracle, PostgreSQL, Microsoft SQL Server, MySQL/MariaDB, and H2.
-*   **JSON-Based Snapshots:** Unlike table-oriented tools (like Envers), JaVers uses an **object-oriented approach**, storing snapshots as JSON documents in a unified structure.
+*   **JSON-Based Snapshots:** Unlike table-oriented tools (like Envers), JaVers uses an **object-oriented approach** and stores object Snapshots as JSON documents in a unified structure.
 *   **Decoupled Persistence:** Because it relies on JSON serialization, audit data is decoupled from live data [7].
 This allows you to store audit logs in a different database than the application data if desired (e.g., application in SQL, JaVers in MongoDB).
-*   **Supported Databases:** JaVers supports MongoDB and the following SQL databases: Oracle, PostgreSQL, Microsoft SQL Server, MySQL/MariaDB, and H2.
+*   **Custom JSON serialization:** JaVers has a well-designed and customizable JSON serialization and deserialization module, based on
+      [`GSON`](https://code.google.com/p/google-gson/) and Java reflection, see [custom JSON serialization](/documentation/repository-configuration#custom-json-serialization).

 See [Repository Configuration](/documentation/repository-configuration) documentation.

 If you are using another database, for example Cassandra, you are encouraged to implement the `JaversRepository` interface and contribute it to Javers project.

-### Advanced Data Modeling
+<h3 id="Advanced-Domain-Modeling">Advanced Domain Modeling</h3>

 * **Domain Model Mapping:** JaVers identifies objects based on Domain-Driven Design (DDD) principles, distinguishing between **Entities** (with unique IDs) and **Value Objects** (identified by their path from a parent entity).
 * **Flexible Mapping Configuration**: JaVers provides multiple ways to configure how domain objects are audited (mapped to Snapshots) and compared.
 You can use annotations, fluent API configuration, or default conventions to fine-tune auditing behavior without modifying your persistence model.